AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-lists-error-messages-not-generated.md

 ---
-title: "Lists: Inline editing errors by user do not cause error messages"
+title: 'Lists: Inline editing errors by user do not cause error messages'
-description: "When a user is inline editing an object and makes an error that should create an error message, no error message appears.
-The error itself is not saved into Workfront, so the data is not affected, but the lack of an error message may cause confusion."
+description: When a user is inline editing an object and makes an error that should create an error message, no error message appears.
+The error itself is not saved into Workfront, so the data is not affected, but the lack of an error message may cause confusion.
 hidefromtoc: yes
+exl-id: 70c03735-85f9-44e4-967c-f25de1841e76
 ---
 # Lists: Inline editing errors by user do not cause error messages

 >[!NOTE]